hekar/blog/source/_drafts/2019-09-15-packer-centos.md

 author: hkhani
 ---

-[Packer][packer] is an open source [Go][golang] based tool created by [Hashicorp][hashicorp] for building consistent machine images for numerous platforms.
-These platforms include [AWS EC2][aws-ec2], [Azure][azure], [Google Cloud][google-cloud], [qemu], [VirtualBox][virtualbox] and even [Docker][docker].
-Packer is available on many platforms and is distributed as a binary, distribution package or can be built from source.
+[Packer][packer] is an open source [Go][golang] based tool created by [Hashicorp][hashicorp] for building consistent machine images for multiple platforms.
+Platforms such as [AWS EC2][aws-ec2], [Azure][azure], [Google Cloud][google-cloud], [qemu], [VirtualBox][virtualbox] and [Docker][docker].
+Packer is available for Windows, Linux and macOS.

 Packer produces outputs based on [Builders][builders].
 [Builders][builders] produce images for various machine formats.
-These images are then loaded into their respective to service to run [Provisioners][provisioners] against which customize the image for further usage.
-The final phase executed by Packer is [Post-Processors][post-processors] which can be used for re-packaging, publishing to repositories, Vagrant configurations, etc.
+These images are then loaded into their respective to service to run [Provisioners][provisioners] which customize the created image.
+The final phase executed by Packer is [Post-Processors][post-processors] which can be used for re-packaging, publishing to repositories, Vagrant or some other final build step.

 > Builder -> Provisioner -> Post-Processor

 ### Why Packer?

 Packer can be useful when designing machine images for applications being continuously deployed.

-The benefits from packer versus manually creating are numerous, but the main
+The benefits from packer versus manually creation are many, but the prevalent benefits are:

 ##### Continuous Delivery